Peter Nzioki: Career

-He made acting debut in 2000 at the Kenya National Theatre for three years under the guidance of Joab Kanuka.
+He made his acting debut in 2000 at the Kenya National Theatre for three years under the guidance of Joab Kanuka.
 In theater, he played 'Iago' in the Phoenix Players production of the Shakespeare tragedy Othello.
 In 2005, he made his film debut with a minor role in The Constant Gardener directed by Fernando Meirelles.
 In the same year, he appeared as 'Barman' in the television movie Transit.
 In 2016, he appeared in the thriller film The CEO where he played the role of 'Jomo'.
 The film had its premier 10 July 2016, at the Eko Hotels & Suites, Victoria Island, Lagos and later received critical acclaim.

 He made some notable appearances as 'Mkwajo' in award-winning musical Mo Faya directed by Eric Wainaina; scheming spouse in Facebook and corrupt politician 'Mzito' in Ni Sisi.
 After several villainous roles, he received the role as stepfather in MTV series Shuga 2, then as an inspiring soccer coach in The Inside Story aired in Discovery Channel; and a preacher in The Knife Grinder's Tale.

 In 2016, he was selected for the role as Kenyan crime lord 'Silas Kabaka' in the Netflix series Sense8.
 The role made him a popular television actor in Kenya.